achraf-oujjir/Unity-Martian-Oxygen-Quest-3D-Game/README.md

 ### 🎮 UI Elements

-- Score Display: Uses TextMeshPro to show the number of collected oxygen tanks.
+- **Score Display**: Uses TextMeshPro to show the number of collected oxygen tanks.
-- Oxygen Tank Icon: An image representation of collected tanks on the canvas.
+- **Oxygen Tank Icon**: An image representation of collected tanks on the canvas.

 ### 📜 Scripts

- - OTank.cs: Manages the disappearance of oxygen tanks upon collision.
+ - **OTank.cs**: The [OTank.cs](Assets/Scripts/OTank.cs) script manages the disappearance of oxygen tanks upon collision.
- - PlayerInventory.cs: Increments the player's score for each collected oxygen tank.
+ - **PlayerInventory.cs**: This [script](Assets/Scripts/PlayerInventory.cs) increments the player's score for each collected oxygen tank.
- - InventoryUI.cs: Updates the player's score on the user interface.
+ - **InventoryUI.cs**: Updates the player's score on the user interface.

 ## 📚 References